 It has come to my attention that BMW owners are still having the driveshaft bolts fall out of the output flange of the transmission.
 I am sorry for “assuming” that everyone knew about the propensity of the /2 driveshaft bolts to fall out.
 It was found mostly in 1965-66.
 The /5, and later, seldom had this problem, but it happened occasionally.

 It is very easy to test for loose or missing driveshaft bolts.
 It is non-invasive and takes 10 seconds.
 This test should be performed at least yearly.
 Put the bike on the center stand and in neutral.
 Use the index finger of your right hand to push into the boot at the rear of the tranny.
 Use your left hand to turn the rear wheel.
 You will feel the bolts “bump” your finger.
 If they are finger loose and you are very good, you can feel it.
-If one is missing already, it is obvious.
+If one is missing, it is obvious.
 This was a required test before any /2 was admitted into our shop for any work of any kind.
 It was a standard part of our “safety test.”
-If a bolt is finger tight, but not loose, this test won’t find it.
+If a bolt is finger tight but not loose, this test won’t find it.

 They only fall out when improperly installed.
 This is one place where you need to really tighten something on a BMW.

 Some of you have ridden chain drive bikes.
 The rear wheel alignment marks are there to get the wheel going straight with the front one.
 Think about all of the times that you were riding behind someone with a chain drive bike and could visually see that the wheels were not in line.
-While the bike will handle differently in a right vs. left turn, the straight ahead tracking is OK until the wheel gets really out of line.
+While the bike will handle differently in a right vs. left turn, the straight-ahead tracking is OK until the wheel gets really out of line.
 Those are huge variations compared to the minimum adjustment allowed by the BMW frame.

 The reason a driveshaft would rub is due to a bent frame.
 Frames can be bent in many ways.
 The most easily noticed is when the bike fails to track straight with hands off.
 A few riders don’t notice even when it is severe.
 By severe, I mean that one must “lean” about a foot to one side to go in a straight line.
-Riding a bike like that for an hour on the freeway and I get sore a back and shoulders.
+Riding a bike like that for an hour on the freeway, and I would get a sore back and shoulders.

 A frame can be bent in other ways and be far harder to discover.
 A fairly common “bend” is in the box section just behind the battery.
 They get cocked out of square.
 This is what causes the driveshaft to touch the swing arm tube.

 This can happen in two ways.
 First off, not all were straight from the factory.
 The quality control on frames in the /2 days was poor.
 BMW was lucky to get them within a 3″ range of lean for tracking.
 I have ridden a few that were even worse.
 My roommate, in 1965, picked up a foreign delivery R69S from the factory.
 It was so bad that he took it back and complained.
 They tested it and said, “Come back in two days.”
-He did and they had straightened it and it tracked perfectly.
-I know it had to be really bad because he wasn’t sensitive enough to detect much of anything wrong with his motorcycles.
+He did, and they had straightened it, and it tracked perfectly.
+I know it had to be bad because he wasn’t sensitive enough to detect much of anything wrong with his motorcycles.

-They are more commonly bent in the box section from an accident.
-If the driveshaft is “off” and the swingarm is centered, then suspect a crash.
+They are commonly bent in the box section from an accident.
+If the driveshaft is “off,” and the swingarm is centered, then suspect a crash.
 Further evidence is checking the rear cover of the transmission where the rubber boot mounts.
 In an accident, it is common for the frame to flex enough for the output flange to knock out a bit of the aluminum.
 I have seen this many times.
 It is one of my regular inspection places during an appraisal.
-In a “worst case” crash, we had one bike so badly hit from the side that the output shaft was broken inside the transmission.
+In a “worst-case” crash, we had one bike so badly hit from the side that the output shaft was broken inside the transmission.
 About 1/2 of the rear cover mounting place for the rubber boot was broken out.
 The box section was quite bent by visual inspection.

 In one case, the owner was quite handy and moved the engine over a bit.
-He changed the spacers on the left side and had added some spacing on the right side.
+He changed the spacers on the left side and added some spacing on the right side.
 While not exactly the BMW way, it worked just fine.
-Even with a slight shift of the center of gravity, the bike still tracked OK.
+Even with a slight shift of the center of gravity, the bike still tracked straight.

 I suggest checking to see if the swing arm and driveshaft both center with the same adjustment.
-Once you know that, then you can just adjust the swingarm by eye and know that the driveshaft does not touch.
-If you do have an accident and the bike “goes straight” don’t relax until you check the driveshaft.
+Once you know that, then you can adjust the swingarm by eye and know that the driveshaft does not touch.
+If you do have an accident and the bike “goes straight,” don’t relax until you check the driveshaft.